Mashallight/Snakes-Ladders/README.md

 <br></br>
 The rules of the game:
 <br></br>
-The first player that passes square 25 wins the game.
 <br></br>
-d) There are 2 snakes:
+1.There are 2 snakes:
 <br></br>
  • At position 15, they will fall to position 5.
  <br></br>
  • At position 23, they will fall to position 16.
  <br></br>
  <br></br>
-e) There are 2 ladders:
+2.There are 2 ladders:
 <br></br>
 • If players land at position 8, they will advance to position 15.
 <br></br>
 • If players land at position 19, they will advance to position 24.
+<br></br>
+3.The first player that passes square 25 wins the game.